-By default, the Metasys system FEC Family Controllers and network sensors communicate using the standard BACnet protocol based on the ANSI/ASHRAE 135-2008.
+The FAC3613 field controllers can communicate using BACnet MS/TP, N2, or wireless Zigbee.
+By default, the FAC3613 field controllers communicate using the standard BACnet MS/TP protocol.
 The BACnet protocol is a standard for ANSI, ASHRAE, and the International Standards Organization (ISO) for building controls.